charlie-wt/LaForcuba/README.md

 # LaForcuba
-Drawing a cube for the LaFortuna board?
+Drawing a cube on the LaFortuna board!